adamharrison/lite-xl-android/README.md

 Release APKs are available for `armv7a`, `arm64-v8a`, `x86`, `x86_64` android.
 This is a debug APK, because it's not signed.

+By default releases include the following plugins:

+* `plugin_manager`

 I may eventually get an android developer account to sign things, if I can get a reasonable android implementation going.